Sif Saga

-Sif Saga (born 20 September 1997) is a model, actress and song writer from Iceland.
+Sif Saga (born 20 September 1997) is an Icelandic model, actress and songwriter.

 Early life

 Sif Saga Dagbjartsdóttir was born and raised in Boston to Icelandic parents.
 She started singing at a tender age getting involved with choirs and any events that has to do with music.
 Her love for fashion began at the age of 12, when she studied at Brewster Academy in Wolfeboro, New Hampshire, she then decided to finish her high school in New York City to graduate early and start her career.

 Career

 After living in Miami and Paris for her modelling career, Saga moved to Los Angeles in 2016, where she got her first Elle cover in Argentina.
 She got influenced in doing music from the songwriters and musicians whom she knew.
 In 2018, Saga then moved to New York where she prepared for a film called Feral State.
 She later signed with Supreme Management in September 2019.
 Feral State was released in May 2021.